steampixel/simplePHPComponents/README.md

 3. Open your browser and navigate to http://localhost

 ## Alternative print mehthods
-There are various ways you can print the rendered HTML to your website.
+There are various ways you can print the components content to your website:

-So you can use for example the build in `print()` method:
+You can use for example the build in `print()` method:
 ```php
 <?PHP
 Component::create('partials/footer')->print();